caldeyy/caldeyy.github.io/README.md

 In an attempt to analyze at large scale the non-linear relationships between mRNA expression and protein abundance in cancer, we employ two popular state-of-the-art classes of non-linear methods: boosting and deep learning.

-In particular, this work focuses on AdaBoost and XGBoost, transformers, and latent representations from autoencoders.
+In particular, this work focuses on AdaBoost and XGBoost, transformers, latent representations from autoencoders, and self-supervised learning by iterative data generation.
 These techniques capture the hidden relationships between variables, elucidating the complex dynamics governing protein synthesis and regulation in cancer.

 ![](/assets/img/ccle.png)